wp-plugins/the-events-calendar/readme.txt

 = 1.5.4 =

-A huge thanks to our first round of translators who helped us figure it all out and become a multilingual application!
+A huge thanks to our first round of translators!
+They helped us figure it all out and become a multilingual application.
 If you have any interest in translating, grab the .pot file in the /lang/ folder and then send us a completed copy.
 I'd like to suggest you start a thread in the forum so people know you are working on it and can collaborate.

 Also, welcome some new contributors: